decisionsciencecorp/sanctum-canvas-ui/templates/openui-self-hosted/README.md

 pnpm run deploy -- --prod
 ```

-When the project uses npm, replace `pnpm run` with `npm run` in both commands.
-The command deploys
-to Vercel.
-Allowlisted keys from `.env` / `.env.local` (including `OPENAI_API_KEY`) are
+The command deploys to Vercel.
+Allowlisted keys from `.env` / `.env.local` (including `OPENAI_API_KEY`)
-passed to that deployment unless you use `--skip-env`.
+are passed to that deployment unless you use `--skip-env`.
 Persist them on the Vercel project for later
 deploys.

 ## Framework deployments